France is home to world-class surf breaks, including a couple of big wave spots. Meet Belharra, the country's liquid avalanche.

 The wave has been surfed since at least the early 1990s.

-Nevertheless, a small team made history on November 2, 2002, before a second session on March 10, 2003, when Sebastian St. Jean towed into a wave estimated at 66-foot (20 meters), winning the XXL contest final.
+Nevertheless, a small team made history on November 2, 2002, before a second session on March 10, 2003, when Sebastian St. Jean towed into a wave estimated at 66 feet (20 meters), winning the XXL contest final.

-The name of the wave refers to the steep submarine rock which allows it, in some specific swell and wind conditions, to be formed.
+The name of the wave refers to the steep submarine rock that allows it to be formed in some specific swell and wind conditions.

 In Basque, "Belarra" means grass or weed.

-The spot is relatively inaccessible and requires an excellent physical condition to be tamed.
+The spot is relatively inaccessible and requires excellent physical conditions to be tamed.

 Even an advanced-level surfer might not have what it takes to take on Belharra, a spot that is also known as Belharra Perdun.

 After observing the local weather conditions, only professionals, supervised by a competent and trained jet ski and safety team, can consider going to Belharra.